 If you can’t detect any displeasing smell from your tyke, then chances are they’re not that dirty for a bath.

 Swimming can be a fun activity for your dog.
-If they love to swim, then you can choose not to bathe them often.
+If the dogs love to swim, then you can choose not to bathe them often.
 The swimming itself can be makeshift bath time.

 What Happens When You Bathe Frequently

 It’s just as important to know what happens to your dog’s skin when you bathe them too much.